-Between the Leaves has been performed in Helsinki, Morelia and Uppsala…
+Between the Leaves has been performed in Edinburgh, Helsinki, Morelia and Uppsala…

 Between the Leaves began when an output error turned a recording of John Cage speaking into a dense tapestry of noise; a fitting tribute, perhaps, for a piece created in the centenary of Cage’s birth.